hashicorp/vault/ui/docs/routing.md

 - Parent index route typically displays empty state placeholder with call to action or redirects to default child resource
 - Child resource names are pluralized
 - Child index route represents list view.
-- Child singularized name /details is the read
+- Child singularized name + /details is the read view.
+- _Avoid_ extending routes.
+This can lead to unnecessary inheritance which gets messy quickly.
+For [shared functionality](#shared-functionality), consider a decorator.

 ## File structure